sdhackney/first_app/README.md

-This is my first pain in the ass app
+This is my first app